ECC-BFMC/Documentation/source/data/racetrack/localisation.rst

 Each device can be set either as Anchor, Tag or Gateway and can be configured accordingly with the help of the qorvo aplicaiton, which is using Bluetooth for communication.
 As a safety feature, in our location the Bluetooth is disabled, so reconfiguration of the network is not possible.

 Another characteristic of our system is that we get the data from the Tag directly, with serial communication, not from the Gateway.
+Meaning, we have another raspbery connected directly to the MDEK board and getting the data, then serving the data to the car brain.

+To best simulate the gathering of the data, we encourage you to build your project based on this info, and take as starting point the localisationsystemSERVER, described in the Computer section.